 How to edit a zoom recording in three quick steps:

-Within a couple of minutes, your uploaded recording will be transcribed and available for you.
+Within a of minutes, your uploaded recording will be transcribed and available for you to edit.

-You can either share it via a link directly or download it to your computer.
+You can either share the highlight clip via a link directly or download it to your computer.

-Create as many highlights as you like, share them across your social media channels, with other meeting attendees or colleagues, or just keep them for your own reference.
+Create as many highlights as you like, share them across your social media channels, with your team (aka send a meeting recap), or just keep them for your reference.
 You can come back anytime to your Grain workspace to access the complete recordings, transcripts, and video highlights.

 All you need to do is download the Grain desktop app and then sign in to your account.
 When the meeting starts, hit the ‘record’ button on Zoom.
 Grain will automatically join the call and you’ll see a handy notepad — which will help you take time-stamped notes and create video clips.